Wired and Wireless Connections

 Wired Connections

-When using wired connections, electromagnetic waves are sent along physical conductors (typically copper) to carry data from one end to another.
-In this section we will mainly discuss the transfer of data, but note that this principle can also be used to carry electric power in the form of a steady current (either AC or DC).
-Some cables are designed to only carry either data (like standard Ethernet) or power (like DC adapters), while others (like USB) are designed to carry both.
+When using wired connections, electromagnetic waves travel along physical conductors (typically copper) to carry data from one end to another.
+In this section we will discuss the transfer of data, but this principle can also be used to carry electric power in the form of a steady current (either AC or DC).
+Some cables are designed to only carry either data (like standard Ethernet) or power (like DC adapters), while others (like USB) can carry both.

 Twisted Pair Cable